 SB 5287 Concerning a study on the recycling of wind turbine blades.
 Requires the Washington State University extension energy program to conduct a study on the feasibility of recycling wind turbine blades used in Washington.
-STATUS: Passed House on 4/11
+STATUS: Is on the House Floor Calendar.
+Needs to be pulled forward for a vote.
+Contact your Representatives to move this bill forward.